King Charles III and Queen Camilla Visit NYC's 9/11 Memorial with an Unexpected Escort — Photos

 The moment also echoed a past royal tribute.
 In 2010, Queen Elizabeth II opened a memorial garden in Lower Manhattan honoring the 67 people from the United Kingdom killed in the attacks.

-Still, one detail drew public attention: expected political figures did not join the royal couple, not President Donald Trump nor First Lady Melania Trump.
+Still, one detail drew public attention: expected political figures did not join the royal couple.
+President Donald Trump and First Lady Melania Trump were not present.

-Instead, as reported by CBS News, they were escorted by former New York City mayor Michael Bloomberg, who guided them to the edge of the reflecting pools.
-The group spoke briefly before the king and queen laid flowers in tribute.
+Instead, as reported by CBS News, the royal couple was escorted by a former New York City mayor.
+He guided them to the edge of the reflecting pools, where they spoke briefly before the king and queen laid flowers in tribute.

 On Instagram, reactions continued.
 "Why are they with Mike Bloomberg and not the mayor?" one person asked.